Posted By Fuller Harvey On March 30, 2018

 Talk with other agencies who have battled before you to cross into the well-equipped command post of a cloud-based EHR.
 Agencies who report “this billing system is so robust, the claims just auto-post,” or report that the simplicity of Patient Consent forms via a good EHR saves critical patient check-in time, (not to mention provider scanning time).

-Choose an EHR who is federally compliant and will go into battle before you, behind you, and is in a support role all around you – and take back the territory served by your agency.
+Choose an EHR that is federally compliant and will go into battle before you, behind you, and is in a support role all around you – and take back the territory served by your agency.

 In the battle against opioid abuse, we have no time to lose – only lives.